Looking At NVIDIA's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for NVIDIA options trades today is 3141.0 with a total volume of 333,783.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of NVIDIA's whale activity within a strike price range from $190.0 to $600.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for NVIDIA's big money trades within a strike price range of $40.0 to $600.0 over the last 30 days.

 NVIDIA Option Volume And Open Interest Over Last 30 Days